YAMAHA XMAX 400 (2018 - on) Review

 Service intervals are every 6000 miles or 12 monthly, other scooters in this class need servicing more frequently.

 We averaged 65mpg during our test, which means the tank range is around 185 miles.
+The XMAX's main rival is the Suzuki Burgman 400.

 Yamaha have fitted an immobiliser and it has keyless ignition, used in conjunction with a dial on the centre console, operates ignition, steering lock and access to the storage compartments.
 An alarm sounds if you leave the bike unattended without switching it off, annoying but useful.